Ziss Modell: Execution and detail

 The model selection of mainly German marques in the R.W. and Ziss line-up earns kudos, especially some in the R.W.
 Modell line like the Hanomag "Kommissbrot".
 This model was ultra detailed with fine features like lights, horn, opening rear engine lid, tilting seats and a spare tire behind the seats.
 Still, the execution and detail of some models lacked confidence.
-Ziss models often have a cheap looking plastic 'wooden spoke' wheel style that doesn't even look as good as Matchbox Models of Yesteryear's metal wheels.
+Ziss models often have a cheap looking plastic 'wooden spoke' wheel style that does not even look as good as Matchbox Models of Yesteryear's metal wheels.
 Later models offered a more realistic plastic wire wheel design.

 Color choice was sometimes criticized as was the rendition of Ziss lamps, grilles and other finer pieces of the models, which Gibson called "uncomfortable".
 Another uncomfortable feature was the raised ribs for door joints on some models like the Audi Alpensieger - a ridge to give the impression of the door line is unfortunate though the same practice is also seen on Spot-On models.
 Still, no other diecast company before or since has offered such classic German selections.
 They are done well, some of them very well and are reasonably priced on the normal auction sites.